Kirkland canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With one notable exception…

-Judging by its ingredients alone, Kirkland Dog Food appears to be an average canned product.
+Judging by its ingredients alone, Kirkland Dog Food looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 41% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a notable amount of meat.

 However, it’s unfortunate the company chose to include brewers rice in its recipe.
 Without this controversial ingredient, we may have been compelled to award this line a higher rating.